Day to Day Life of Commercial Pilots

 Rosters usually alternate from week to week, for example you will be on an early shift pattern one week, then switch to a late shift pattern the next.

 Depending on the duration of the flight, short haul pilots can expect to fly between 2 and 6 flights a day.
-This has the advantage of doing plenty of manual flying when compared to operating on a long haul fleet.
-Short sectors can be demanding due to the high workload placed on the flight crew.
+This has the advantage of having the opportunity to do plenty of manual flying (less use of the autopilot!) compared to operating on a long haul fleet where opportunities are less frequent.
+Short sectors can be demanding due to the high workload demanded on the flight crew – you have to fit a lot in a short amount of time.

-As a low cost short haul pilot, you will operate to a range of destinations, often to smaller airfields that are less well equipped which can make the flying quite demanding.
+As a low cost short haul pilot, you will operate to a range of destinations, often to smaller airfields that are less well equipped.
+This might mean having to fly visual approaches with less use of the autopilot.

 Long Haul Pilots